patters-match/CIV2macOS/README.md

 - Right-click, Show package contents.
 - Copy the Civ2UIA launcher and dll to `Contents/drive_c/Civilization 2`.
 - Navigate back up to `Contents` and double-click `Wineskin`.
-- Click Advanced, then amend 'Windows app' to `"C:\Civilization 2\Civ2UIALauncher.exe" -play -exe "C:\Civilization 2\civ2.exe" -dll "C:\Civilization 2\Civ2UIA.dll"`.
+- Click Advanced, then amend 'Windows app' to the following, including the quotes:
+  `"C:\Civilization 2\Civ2UIALauncher.exe" -play -exe "C:\Civilization 2\civ2.exe" -dll "C:\Civilization 2\Civ2UIA.dll"`.

 ## In-Game Music
 The original game would play the in-game music tracks from the CD-ROM drive.
 The UI Additions hack allows music playback from files instead.
 The audio tracks can be extracted from a bin/cue image of the original disk: